 The legal standing of associations in civil procedures.
-The General Anti-discrimination Federal Act and the Racial Equality Federal Act provide for the legal standing of the Centre for Equal Opportunities and Opposition to Racism, of certain organisations and of representative unions (Art.
+The General Antidiscrimination Federal Act and the Racial Equality Federal Act provide for the legal standing of the Centre for Equal Opportunities and Opposition to Racism, of certain organisations and of representative unions (Art.
 29 and 30 respectively).

 The Flemish Decree of 8 May 2002 (Art.
-16), the Decree adopted by the German-speaking Community (Art.
+16), the Decree adopted by the Germanspeaking Community (Art.
 20) and the Decrees adopted by the Cocof in 2007 and 2010 (respectively Art.
 14 and Art.
-28) have solutions similar to that of the Anti-discrimination Federal Acts of 10 May 2007.
+28) have solutions similar to that of the Antidiscrimination Federal Acts of 10 May 2007.
 It is also the case for the Decree of the Flemish Community/Region of 10 July 2008 (Art.
 41), the Decree of the Walloon Region of 6 November 2008 (Art.
-31), the Decree of the French-speaking Community of 12 December 2008 (Art.
+31), the Decree of the Wallonia-Brussels Federation of 12 December 2008 (Art.
 39) and both Ordinances adopted by the Region of Brussels-Capital on 4 September 2008.

-b) What are the respective terms and conditions under national law for associations to engage in proceedings on behalf and in support of complainants?
+What are the respective terms and conditions under national law for b) associations to engage in proceedings on behalf and in support of complainants?
 Please explain any difference in the way those two types of standing (on behalf/in support) are governed.
 In particular, is it necessary for these associations to be incorporated/registered?
-Are there any specific chartered aims an entity needs to have; are there any membership or permanency requirements (a set number of members or years of existence), or any other requirement (please specify)?
-If the law requires entities to prove "legitimate interest", what types of proof are needed?
-Are there legal presumptions of "legitimate interest"?
+Are there any specific chartered aims an entity needs to have; are there any membership or permanency requirements (a set number of members or years of existence), or